alimanfoo/alimanfoo.github.io/_posts/2016-09-09-zarr-2-groups-filters.md

 Note that the delta filter improves the compression ratio in this case.

-For floating point data you can try the quantize or scale-offset filters.
-Both are lossy for floating point data and allow you to store data with a given precision.
+For floating point data you can try the quantize or scale-offset filters, which allow you to store data with a given precision.
 E.g.:

 {% highlight python %}